COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 a.
 The 3-day CPE class taught by Dr. Merrill will be offered in the

-USA in February (preceeding SHARE in Los Angeles), in October at
+USA in February (preceding SHARE in Los Angeles), in October at

-SAS in Cary, and in December (preceeding CMG in Reno).
+SAS in Cary, and in December (preceding CMG in Reno).
 SAS Cary

 makes the arrangements for these courses.
 The course will also